nju33/tirashi-observer-bot/README.md

 ### Icons

-Icons is placed on the `/public/tinified/`; also, all of icons (png) were minified by https://tinypng.com/.
+Icons are placed on the `/public/tinified/`; also, all of the icons (png) were minified by https://tinypng.com/.

 ## Test